-Contrast Born Lucky.
+Contrast Born Lucky and Unluckily Lucky.
 Compare The Klutz, The Jinx.
-See also Cosmic Plaything (destiny has fun messing with them), Butt Monkey (the butt of everyone's jokes), or The Chew Toy (someone whose constant pain is intended to amuse).
+See also Cosmic Plaything (destiny has fun messing with them), Butt-Monkey (the butt of everyone's jokes), or The Chew Toy (someone whose constant pain is intended to amuse).
 If the bad luck is meant to be funny, it's because of Comedic Sociopathy.

 Examples (if possible, elaborate on how their bad luck works):